 Word-of-mouth referrals.
 These can come from friends or family.

-Psychiatrist or medical doctor.
-These professionals can provide counseling and prescribe medication.
+Psychiatrist or medical healthcare provider.
+These professionals can give counseling and medicine.

 Psychologists.
-These professionals have doctorate degrees and specialize in psychotherapy and human behavior.
+These professionals have doctorate degrees.
+They specialize in psychotherapy and human behavior.

 The University of Chicago Medicine